Alienah/saber-y-ganar_game/README.md

 Then, lauch the server of the app and open the index.html file, for example with live server

+## For cypress
+To lauch tests in browser:

+- node_modules/.bin/cypress open

-To lauch test:
+To lauch tests headlessly:

-- npm test
+- node_modules/.bin/cypress run

+This mode (headless) will generate some screenshots and videos that will be stored inside cypress folder